-Swami, Viren and Tovee, Martin J. and Harris, A.S.
-(2012) An examination of ethnic differences in actual-ideal body weight discrepancy and its correlates in a sample of Malaysian women.
+Swami, Viren, Tovee, Martin J. and Harris, A.S.
+(2013) An examination of ethnic differences in actual-ideal body weight discrepancy and its correlates in a sample of Malaysian women.
 International Journal of Culture and Mental Health, 6 (2). pp. 96-107.
 ISSN 1754-2863Full text not available from this repository.

 The present study examined ethnic differences in actual-ideal body weight discrepancy and its correlates among a sample of Malaysian adult women.
 A total of 459 Malays, 307 Chinese and 150 Indians from Kuala Lumpur completed measures of their actual-ideal body weight discrepancy, sociocultural messages about appearance, self-reported body mass index (BMI) and demographics.
 Results showed that Chinese women had smaller actual-ideal body weight discrepancy scores than both Malay and Indian women, although the effect size of this difference was small ( =.01).
 There were also significant ethnic differences in the internalisation of media messages about appearance, although effect sizes were likewise small.
 Further analyses revealed that sociocultural messages about appearance and self-reported BMI explained between 28% and 47% of the variance in actual-ideal body weight discrepancy for the three ethnic groups, respectively.
 These results are discussed in relation to the extant literature on body image in the Malaysian context.

 |Subjects:||University of Westminster > Social Sciences and Humanities|

 |Date Deposited:||30 Oct 2012 14:11|